TTWNO/tait.tech/isaif.md

 <p id="174">174.
 On the other hand it is possible that human control over the machines may be retained.
 In that case the average man may
-have control over certain private machines of his own, such as his car or his personal computer, but control over large systems of machines will be in the hands of a tiny elite -- just as it is today, but with two differences.
+have control over certain private machines of his own, such as his car or his personal computer, but control over large systems of machines will be in the hands of a tiny elite &ndash; just as it is today, but with two differences.
 Due to improved techniques the elite will have greater control over the masses; and because human work will no longer be necessary the masses will be superfluous, a useless burden on the system.
 If the elite is ruthless they may simply decide to exterminate the mass of humanity.
 If they are humane they may use propaganda or other psychological or biological techniques to reduce the birth rate